 Civil Service Exam Frequently Asked Questions

-jurisdiction titles for which examinations can be scheduled.
-In order to find out if a specific examination is
+Personnel Officer.
+In order to find out if a specific examination is being offered at

-being offered at the current time, you may check on the schedule of announced examinations on our website or call
+the current time, you may check on the schedule of announced examinations on our website

 Q. How can I obtain information on particular civil service examinations?

-A. Announcements for Schoharie County civil service examinations are publicized on this web site.
-Printed
+A. Announcements for Schoharie County Civil Service examinations are publicized on

 Q. Is there an application fee?

-A. There is a non refundable application processing fee for each examination which must accompany your
+A. There is a non-refundable application processing fee for each examination.
+The amount

 Q. Can I take more than one examination on a test date?

-A. The New York State Civil Service Commission prepares the examinations in such a manner that you can
+A. The NYS Civil Service Commission prepares the examinations in such a manner that you can

 Q. Is the experience required in the minimum qualifications always full-time?